Endogenous Labour Flow Networks: Materials and Methods

 Agents can be in one of two states: employed or unemployed.
 They are always associated to the region, industry, and occupation of their current (if employed) or last (if unemployed) position (following \cite{guerrero_understanding_2016, axtell_frictional_2019}).
 Agents whose positions are destroyed become unemployed.

 The agent behavioural component follows the classic leisure-consumption economics textbook model.
-Each step $t$, agent $i$ benefits from $l$ time units of leisure (where $l \in [0,1]$, and $1-l$ denotes the time units devoted to work) and $c$ units of consumption through a utility function
+In period $t$, agent $i$ benefits from $l$ time units of leisure (where $l \in [0,1]$, and $1-l$ denotes the time units devoted to work) and $c$ units of consumption through a utility function

 where $\alpha_i$ is a consumption preference parameter.
-The intuition behind this standard model is that agents receive utility from the consumption that they can afford through their labour income, and from the leisure time they can spent by not working.
+The intuition behind this standard model is that agents receive utility from the consumption that they can afford through their labour income, and from the leisure time they can spend by not working.
 The trade-off between working to consume and not working to gain more leisure time is partly determined by the preferences of the agent, which are modelled through parameter $\alpha_i$.
 Hence, a higher $\alpha_i$ means that the agent would prefer to work more, as this would enable higher consumption levels.
-As it is customary, we assume that $0 < \alpha_i < 1$.
+As is customary, we assume that $0 < \alpha_i < 1$.

 This leisure consumption model has a more general form that considers inter-temporal choices.
-For simplicity, we assume that these choices do not involve savings, so all the income in period $t$ is spent.
+For simplicity, we assume that these choices do not involve savings, so all the income earned in period $t$ is spent.
 This allows us to write the inter-temporal utility function as the series

 where $\gamma$ is a discounting factor.
 Since consumption choices are time independent, we can rewrite the previous series as

 where $L_i$ is the age of the agent, so utility is age-dependent as individuals tend to discount future utility differently as they age.